crosschain-alliance/hashi-token-bridge-core-contracts/README.md

 It is important to understand how Safe Junction differs from existing cross-chain solutions (bridges, aggregators, etc.) in terms of security (which is additive), speed (via Fast Lane MM intervention) and compatibility (as it aims to be 100% agnostic, and not just EVM compatible).

-This repository contains the first prototype of Safe Junction, which was designed and implemented at the ETHGlobal Lisbon hackathon.
-While the protocol is fundamentally blockchain agnostic, this specific implementation has been designed for EVM blockchains and is built on top of the Hashi EVM Hash Oracle aggregator.

 &nbsp;

 ***